 9. Old Srinagar Heritage Walk

 They say, walk more to know more.
 And the same is true with Srinagar.
+Taking a stroll is one of the best things to do in Srinagar.
 With some structures over 4 centuries old and gardens that are no less than a paradise, the city has an architecture that is influenced by 3 different styles and 3 different religions.
 Walking through the old town is one of the peaceful things to do in Kashmir.
 Visit the marvelous structures including Jamia Masjid featuring 370 pillars made of the Maple tree.
 Take a walk through the lanes of the old Srinagar that has old markets of spices, dry fruits and threads.

 10. Wildlife Tour